 Keep in mind that this is based on my experience at the Montvale, NJ location.
 Other locations may have different amenities and equipment as well as a different clientele.
 If you have any questions about a Life Time Fitness by you, I recommend calling or requesting a guest pass to check it out for yourself.

-Life Time Fitness: Pros & Cons
+Life Time Gym Membership: Pros & Cons

 - You will never get bored.
-There really is something for everyone at Life Time Fitness regardless of your age, training history, and experience level.
+There really is something for everyone at Life Time Fitness, regardless of your age, training history, and experience level.
 There’s even a salon where you can get a haircut or get your nails done.
 I think I could spend all day there and never run out of things to do!

 - Life Time Fitness has high-quality equipment and unique amenities.
 In addition to your standard machines and free weights, some Life Time Fitness locations have rock climbing walls, tennis courts, and outdoor pools.